mwchase/python-structured-data/README.rst

 The ``@`` operator allows binding both the outside and the inside of a structure.
 The contents of the ``matches`` attribute will change once there's been some real-world usage.

-The ``enum`` decorator exists to create classes that do not necessarily have a single fixed format, but do have a fixed set of possible formats.
+The ``adt`` decorator exists to create classes that do not necessarily have a single fixed format, but do have a fixed set of possible formats.
-This lowers the maintenance burden of writing functions that operate on values of an ``enum`` class, because the full list of cases to handle is directly in the class definition.
+This lowers the maintenance burden of writing functions that operate on values of an ``adt`` class, because the full list of cases to handle is directly in the class definition.

 Here are implementations of common algebraic data types in other languages:

 .. code-block:: python3

-    @enum.enum
+    @adt.adt
     class Maybe(typing.Generic[T]):

-        Just: enum.Ctor[T]
+        Just: adt.Ctor[T]
-        Nothing: enum.Ctor
+        Nothing: adt.Ctor

-    @enum.enum
+    @adt.adt
     class Either(typing.Generic[E, R]):

-        Left: enum.Ctor[E]
+        Left: adt.Ctor[E]
-        Right: enum.Ctor[R]
+        Right: adt.Ctor[R]

 The ``data`` module provides classes based on these examples.